anjanakalu/java/coding_leetcode_react_css.md

 1. Center a div using CSS and JavaScript.
 2. If screen size is 720px set background color yellow, if greater than 720px green, and if less than 480px set color pink.
-3. absolute, relative, static
+3. absolute, relative, static.
-4. flex, grid and float
+4. flex, grid, and float.

----